 However, as mentioned the various components need to be seen in a holistic way.
 As said earlier, many see the GDPR as an accelerator of the integration of security, privacy, information governance, compliance and more.
 And that is indeed a benefit.

-Step 5: Managing/evaluating and improving/adapting
+GDPR compliance -step 5: Managing/evaluating and improving/adapting

 Once the plans are rolled out, the work is not done.
-In fact, if we forget the GDPR as such and look at the integrated approach regarding security, privacy, information governance etc., you’ll notice that we’re actually looking at a cycle.
+In fact, if we forget the EU GDPR as such and look at the integrated approach regarding security, privacy, information governance etc., you’ll notice that we’re actually looking at a cycle.

 So, on top of managing what we’ve done, evaluating our efforts with clear KPIs there will always be a need to improve and adapt.